MyProfileX/goldeneast/README.md

 Some of them:

-Designing of the application's database
+Designing of the application's database  </br>

-Basic understanding of Laravel application and project architecture Studying of MVC pattern and CRUD theory and it's further practical using
+Basic understanding of Laravel application and project architecture</br>
+Studying of MVC pattern and CRUD theory and it's further practical using</br>

-Using the model relations (One-to-One, One-to-Many Many-to-Many) Using migrations, factories and seeders for completely working with application's data Realization of business-logic with resource and single-method Controllers
+Using the model relations (One-to-One, One-to-Many Many-to-Many)</br>
+Using migrations, factories and seeders for completely working with application's data</br>
+Realization of business-logic with resource and single-method Controllers </br>

-Role devision (User / Admin)
+Role devision (User / Admin)</br>

 User:
 - Index + Show